 Mild TBI Task Force

+To enhance the quality and uptake of concussion research, and to improve clinical care for concussion.
 If you are interested in joining this task force, please contact the chair, Noah Silverberg.

-Noah Silverberg, PhD RPsych ABPP
+Noah Silverberg, PhD, RPsych, ABPP

-Clinical Assistant Professor, University of British Columbia Acquired Brain Injury Program, G.F.
+Clinical Associate Professor, University of British Columbia Acquired Brain Injury Program

+G.F.
 Strong Rehab Centre

 Vancouver, BC Canada